Garum Flask / Amphora

 Details

-One of the better known sauces was called Gari Flos Scombri (Flower of Garum) and was packaged in these destructive slim, single handled flask and transported around the empire.
-So popular was this 'brand' that the iconic bottle even appears in a mosaic discovered in Pompeii.
+One of the best-known varieties was Gari Flos Scombri (Flower of Garum), which was packaged in distinctive, slim, single-handled flasks and transported across the empire.
+This iconic bottle was so widely recognised that it even appears in a mosaic discovered in Pompeii.

-And if you aren't already tempted by my description of this fishy concoction then perhaps Roman writer and scholar Pliny can sell it to you:
+And if you’re not already tempted by this fishy delicacy, let Roman writer and scholar Pliny describe it for you:

 Materials